HasanTarik-REC/Note-Collections/Third Year/Odd Semester/Database Management System/Introduction.md

 3. To modify the scheme and/or physical organization when necessary
 4. To grant authorization for data access
 5. To specify integrity constraints

+### **<br/>Responsibilities of a Database Administrator**
+- Periodically backing up the database, either onto tapes or onto remote servers, to prevent loss of data in case of disasters such as flooding.
+- Ensuring that enough free disk space is available for normal operations, and upgrading disk space as required.
+- Monitoring jobs running on the database and ensuring that performance is not degraded by very expensive tasks submitted by some users.